Animals in Cyprus

 Goats with their herder stripping trees.

-A Cypriot stray and puppies after finding a new home
+A Cypriot stray and puppies after finding a new home to be happy in

 A stray dog and pups in their new home.